Meet The Board

 He’s currently the Managing Director of Mór Hydro Ltd a technical consultancy and project developer of hydro renewable energy projects.
 The company currently owns (in JV) two hydro-electric schemes in Scotland and has provided technical consultancy on more than forty six (46) hydro projects in Scotland.
 The company also provides technical due diligence services to major high street banks and supervises lender interests in micro-hydro schemes.

-Simon is a 3-Dimensional Designer with a career that has embraced international branded drinks, hotels & leisure, electronic entertainment, magazine publishing, internet businesses and, over the past 16 years, consumer and trade membership organisations.
+Simon is by qualification a 3-Dimensional Designer with a career that has embraced international branded drinks, hotels and leisure, electronic entertainment, magazine publishing, internet businesses and since 2001, consumer and trade membership organisations.

 Andy is a Mechanical Engineer and formerly a Director of Npower Renewables and RWE Innogy UK, where he had responsibility for RWE’s UK hydropower, wave and tidal energy businesses, covering all aspects of development, construction and operation of the fleet.